felleslosninger/docs/_docs/ELMA/elma_open_data.md

 See section below on how to do a proper lookup.

 ### Datasets
-There are currently three datasets which are updated every hour.
+There are currently three datasets which are updated every day at approximately 06:00 CET.

 #### Participants
 Shows all participants and what processes they support.